 The letter is, in effect, a direct institutional defence, likely drafted in collaboration with the National Police Chiefs Council and College Of Policing — not only of the investigation, but of the processes and conclusions that led to conviction.

-The role of statistics
+The role of statistics (or investigative analysis)

 One of the MP’s central themes was the suggestion that the prosecution case relied — implicitly or explicitly — on statistical reasoning, drawing parallels with the case of Sally Clark.